 After spending 13 years in government indoctrination camps, studies have found that many Americans cannot answer basic questions relating to history, science, geography, or even money.
 One can only imagine the left’s reaction if the private sector delivered such results.
 So, why should teachers and administrators be compensated more than they already are?
 If you continually failed at your job, your boss would not allow you to keep your position, let alone present you with a raise.

 Today, teachers earn more than average Americans, receive a myriad of opulent benefits, and will have quite the winter years thanks to overgenerous retirement packages provided by politicians.
 Yet, these civil servants are always wanting more and use the children as pawns to get their way.
-When will elected officials stand up for the taxpayers and not the powerful teachers’ unions?We value your comments!
-Please weigh in on our comment section below.
+When will elected officials stand up for the taxpayers and not the powerful teachers’ unions?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com